35 GTA 5 Locations Based on Real Life

 Why It Counts: Vinewood is the Hollywood analogue.
 Use it for the movie-industry side of Los Santos, then use the smaller Vinewood entries for specific landmarks.

-Claim Guardrail: Do not treat Vinewood Hills, Downtown Vinewood, and Vinewood Boulevard as interchangeable.
+Accuracy Note: Do not treat Vinewood Hills, Downtown Vinewood, and Vinewood Boulevard as interchangeable.

 GTA 5 Vinewood Locations